vimlet/eon/eon-docs/md/tutorial/[2]Introduction.md

 </script>
 ```

-Since imports are asynchronous Eon components properties and functions are declare dynamically and in order to ensure they are accessible we need use a `onCreated` callback.
+Since imports are asynchronous Eon components properties and functions are declare dynamically and in order to ensure they are accessible we need to use an `onCreated` callback.

 ```[html]
 <script>